amorrowunm7/IndependentStudy/Week4/MeetingNotes.md

 Things missed from last week:

-- What are next steps for bridge content?
-- Who to speak about regarding capstone now?
+- Bridge content / captone update
-- Go over week 2
+- Go over week 4's
+- sentiment analysis of the tweets crawled
+  - by hand
+  - using alchemyapi